bensfull/bensfull/README.md

 - 👋 Hi, I’m @bensfull
 - 👀 I’m interested in Front end developer
 - 🌱 I’m currently learning Apis and Json
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on front-end projects that can challenge my skills and allow me to contribute to the creation of innovative and interesting digital experiences.
-- 📫 How to reach me ...
+- 📫 How to reach me benson-pierre@outlook.com

 <!---
 bensfull/bensfull is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.